devjannis/vinted-monitor/README.md

 - **refresh_delay**: How often the bot checks for new products (in seconds).
 - **max_images_per_post**: The maximum number of images to display for each product.

+## Disclaimer

+This tool is intended for educational use only.
+Ensure compliance with the terms of service of any Shopify stores you monitor, and use the tool responsibly.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Troubleshooting

 - If the bot fails to authenticate with the Vinted API, ensure that the `token` in `config.json` is correct and that Vinted's API is accessible.